AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-EPN/README.md

                     <td>Yes</td>
                 </tr>
             </table>
     -  Gene expressions and CNV values that  were considered for assigning subgroups.
-This  table contains featured that were _not_ prioritized meaning if a sample has `PTEN--TAS2R1` and `C11orf95--MAML2` fusions, that sample will show as subgroupoed under both  `ST_EPN_RELA`  and `ST_EPN_YAP1`
+This  table contains featured that were _not_ prioritized meaning if a sample has `PTEN--TAS2R1` and `C11orf95--MAML2` fusions, that sample will show as subgrouped under both  `ST_EPN_RELA`  and `ST_EPN_YAP1`
             <table>
                 <tr>
                     <th>Subtype name</th>